wasubu/GoTag/README.md

 "I wanted to be sure I locked my door every day without checking twice."

 GoTag is an Android app that connects your daily tasks with NFC/IC tags, allowing you to mark daily tasks as completed simply by scanning a tag.
 It's perfect for building habits, tracking routines, and confirming physical actions — like locking your door or reading a book — in real life.
+It's also perfect for seeing when you completed a specific action or knowing how many times a specific task was done in one day.

 ---
 ## Not Available Yet, this README is written by AI for now.